lassilaitinen/Testing-project/e2e-tests/README.md

 Verify the installation:
 `robot --version`

+#### 2.3.
+Add tests

+In this folder are folder named 'e2e-tests' and '.github'.
+Add these to the project, into the root folder.
+Now the app includes the tests.

 ## 3. Run tests

+Tests should be found in the 'e2e-tests'- folder of the project.
 In the root folder of the project, run the following command to run tests:
-`robot tests`
+`robot e2e-tests`

-Note that in order to run the tests, you need to execute the `docker-compose up` command in one shell, and in other shell you can execute the tests.
+Note that in order to run the tests, you need to execute the `docker compose up` command in one shell, and in other shell you can execute the tests.
 This is because the app needs to be running if you want to execute the tests.

-Note that sometimes the 1st and 5th tests fail somehow, so if all tests don't pass in the first try, run the tests again.
+The CI-pipeline runs 'smoke'-tagged tests in every push, and all tests daily.